interlay/interlay.github.io/docs/start/prereq.md

-# Getting started with PolkaBTC
+# Getting started with interBTC

-To start using PolkaBTC Beta, follow the steps below to set up a Bitcoin and Polkadot testnet wallet.
+To start using interBTC Beta, follow the steps below to set up a Bitcoin and Polkadot testnet wallet.

 ### 1. Installing a Bitcoin testnet wallet

-You will need a Bitcoin testnet wallet to test PolkaBTC.
+You will need a Bitcoin testnet wallet to test interBTC.
 For a general overview of Bitcoin wallets you can consult [bitcoin.org's wallet selector](https://bitcoin.org/en/choose-your-wallet?step=5).